Product Bundling

 Pure Bundling

 This method offers products as part of a bundle and does not let separate purchases.
-This approach is often used when complementary products add more value when used together.
-For example, Adobe exclusively offers its Creative Cloud suite as a bundle, encompassing Photoshop, Illustrator, and InDesign, which designers and artists frequently utilize.
+Companies apply this technique when items provide additional benefits through combined use.
+For example, Adobe exclusively offers its Creative Cloud suite as a bundle, offering Photoshop, Illustrator, and InDesign together, which designers and artists really need to frequently utilize for their work.

 Mixed Bundling